 Various Christian traditions have included mention of Saints with unusual or fantastical attributes and garbled or incomplete stories behind them.
 One of these is Christopher Cynocephalus, or "Dog-Headed" Christopher.
-This saint is most often found in Russian and Greek stories.
+This saint is most often found in medieval manuscripts in Celtic countries, and in later Russian and Greek stories.
 (In Russia the icons tend to make the saint look more horse-like.)
+He is described as coming from a race of pagan dog-headed people unable to use verbal langauge.
+Some stories claim that after being converted Christopher was given the power of speech.

 Other suggest the Doghead icons may be the remnants of a different Saint also going by the name Christopher or "Christ-bearer".
 Some accounts of Christopher Doghead are that he was a soldier.
 Others draw connection to an early saint that was a greyhound called Guinefort.